 During October of 2016, my family and I were traveling through Northern Italy.
 It was a fantastic trip through Milan, Lake Como, Venice, Florence and Cinque Terra.
 We not only loved all the sights but the food was magnificent in its simplicity.
 I absolutely fell in love with just how pure Italian cooking really can be.

-How to cook Bistecca Fiorentina
+How To COOK Bistecca Fiorentina

 There are 4 secrets to making a delicious Steak Florentine:

 - The Meat: Buy a nicely marbled steak such as a Delmonico or the Ribeye (which are largely the same cut).
 Season the meat well in advance of when you are going to be using it.
-At a minimum for 2 hours up to about 24 hours in advance.
-Salt and pepper only.
-Bring the meat to room temperature an hour before cooking.

 - The Cheese: Find a nice chunk of parmesan cheese and lovingly grate it with a microplane, shearing off tiny tendrils of delight with each pass.
 Forget the ground parmesan, the stuff in a green can or pre-shaved.
-It is all too coarse and will not dance across your tongue.

 - The Acid: To balance the unctuous cheese and fat from the steak, acid is a necessity.
 Making a light lemony vinaigrette with just lemon, olive oil and salt is good enough.
 Find the best olive oil available without bitterness to compliment the steak perfectly.